yojoots/libbitcoin-system-wiki/Altcoin-Version-Mappings.md

 ### bx - Settings

 The examples (i.e., 1 through 6) provided below for DASH in this Wiki article were chosen to function with the bitcoin-explorer etc/libbitcoin/bx.cfg file settings bundled with the bx package.
 This package bundled configuration file is tailored for Bitcoin (BTC).
 The environmental variable BX_CONFIG is frequently used to set the path of where a customized configuration file, such as bx.cfg, is saved that will override compiled bx defaults.
-Explicitly setting bx CLI **--version (-v)** values will override settings provided by a bx configuration file, e.g., bx.cfg.
+Explicitly setting bx CLI `--version` values will override settings provided by a bx configuration file, e.g., bx.cfg.

 The intent here is to briefly touch upon six important [wallet](https://github.com/libbitcoin/libbitcoin-explorer/wiki/bx-settings) configuration settings that influence altcoin client-side behaviors.
 To tailor the bx configuration file for DASH, the six bullet settings below are provided.
 Strong source code traceability back to DASH code base is provided below as hyperlinks.